FiB3/beautyAmp/README.md

 * Statements and For iterations are not fully formatted,
 * NOT is not formatted
-* There are rare cases when function parameters are not formatted properly.
 * Function and Variable names are not handled.
 * HTML beautifier is currently not included.